torchbox/wagtail-storages/README.rst

         # https://github.com/jschneier/django-storages/blob/10d1929de5e0318dbd63d715db4bebc9a42257b5/storages/backends/s3boto3.py#L217
         AWS_S3_URL_PROTOCOL = os.environ.get("AWS_S3_URL_PROTOCOL", "https:")

-You can set the following environment variables to configure your bucket if you used the above snippet.
+If you use the above snippet, you can set the following environment variables:

 * ``AWS_STORAGE_BUCKET_NAME`` - set to ``media.llamasavers.com``.
 * ``AWS_S3_CUSTOM_DOMAIN`` - set to ``media.llamasavers.com``.
 * ``AWS_S3_REGION_NAME`` - set to your AWS region name, e.g. ``eu-west-2``.

 You can use one of the methods to provide `boto3 with credentials`__.
-E.g. to use environment variables, you need to set the following variables:
+We suggest you stick with the environment variables.
+To do that, you need to set the following variables:

 * ``AWS_ACCESS_KEY_ID``
 * ``AWS_SECRET_ACCESS_KEY``